jfzhang95/PoseAug/README.md

 ## Prepare dataset
 * Please refer to [`DATASETS.md`](./DATASETS.md) for the preparation of the dataset files.
-* Note the preprocess code is different from other works as we use 16 joints setting, please use [`DATASETS.md`](./DATASETS.md) for data preparation.

 ## Run training code
 * There are 32 experiments in total (16 for baseline training, 16 for PoseAug training),